dested/OrbitalGa.me/README.md

 - [ ] test what happens if server crashes on aws
 - [ ] add analytics to server to see users connected, enemies, etc
 - [ ] add monitoring server to watch things happen
 - [ ] once the average duration (over 10 ticks) goes above a threshold, take server out of rotation
 - [x] make sure disconnect and kill work
+- [ ] If you use this code let me know! it's not required I'm just curious
+- [ ] write better readme describe architecture

 ## Money